-The requirements apply to most superannuation products and managed investment products issued to retail clients and is relevant to issuers of investment life insurance products and operators of investor directed portfolio services ("IDPSs").
+Legislative instruments and ASIC guides apply to fees and costs disclosures in product disclosure statements and periodic statements issued by most superannuation products and managed investment products sold to retail clients, as well as to relevant issuers of investment life insurance products and operators of investor directed portfolio services.
 The requirements are designed to ensure that there is a consistent and transparent approach to fees and costs disclosure.
-Transition arrangements for the new disclosure regime commenced on September 30, 2020 for issuers who have elected to apply the new requirements.
+The MBL Group has updated relevant disclosure documents to comply with the requirements.